-Wild Womb is an educative project developed by the Association Symbiotic Roots that promotes menstrual health and sovereignty through expressive arts, somatic activities and social sciences.
-It is based on a participatory and transdisciplinary approach that supports collective knowledge and community building.
-Furthermore, it promotes dialogue and cooperation, ensuring an inclusive and safe space for exchanging perspectives and fostering transformative learning.
+Wild Womb is an educational initiative developed by Symbiotic Roots that promotes menstrual health and sovereignty through expressive arts, somatic practices, and social sciences.
+Grounded in a participatory and transdisciplinary approach, the project fosters collective knowledge, community building, and transformative learning processes.

 RESOURCES for facilitators